duaneking/duaneking/README.md

 # For Cyptographers
 * The words "plumless" and "buckeroo" both have the same crc32 hash of 0x4ddb0c25 and will thus create a hash collision.
 * Please do not contact me about your electronic currency, web3, or blockchain startup.
+I activly avoid any request that I apply to such roles.
   - I'm sick of people not understanding what hash collisions are.
   - I'm sick of people running scams and abusing others due to the high technical bar required to understand that its a scam.
   - Web3 is a scam.
 Any system that doesnt allow good actors to make things right is a trap. http://concerned.tech